SAP-samples/teched2023-AD162/README.md

 <p align="center"><img src="./assets/images/img-build-code-benefits.png" width="100%" /></p>

-This hands-on exercise will assist you in learning how to construct mobile applications using **SAP Build Code**.
+This hands-on exercise will assist you in learning how to **build mobile applications using SAP Build Code**.

 ## Description
 Accelerate development by using **SAP Build Code** to consume a SAP Cloud Application Programming (CAP) Model service for mobile development.
 Build a native, cross-platform mobile application using mobile development kit and bring all of your work together on the SAP Mobile Start app - the launchpad for mobile apps from SAP.